-Catching the disease early and starting treatment right away is essential for preserving your vision.
+Catching the disease early and starting glaucoma treatment right away is essential for preserving your vision.
 Here are five ways you can manage glaucoma:

 If you aren’t used to regularly taking medication it can sometimes be hard to remember.
-Try to make a routine out of taking your glaucoma medications; for instance, always taking them after lunch or before bed.
+Try to make a routine out of taking your glaucoma medications; for instance, always take them after lunch or before bed.

 Don’t be afraid to let your friends and family know what is going on.
 They can provide emotional support and may even offer to help drive you to appointments.

 Of course, you want to preserve your eyesight and manage your glaucoma, but it is still important to take care of your overall health.
 Make sure to get regular exercise and maintain a healthy diet.
 And of course, continue seeing your ophthalmologist for regular checkups.

 If you are concerned that you may be experiencing glaucoma, don’t wait!
 Glaucoma is treatable, but an early diagnosis is key.
 It is extremely important to treat and manage glaucoma to avoid irreversible vision loss.
 If you would like to see our glaucoma specialists and learn how to manage glaucoma, request an appointment with Washington Eye Physicians.

 Glaucoma runs in families and has a strong genetic component to its occurrence.
 If you have recently been diagnosed, do your family a great service by recommending they see an ophthalmologist for a full eye exam.